 What follows is a chat transcript from an hour long conversation I had with a entrepreneur recently.
 I have cleaned up all of our typos and removed or modified some identifying information.
 The basic business was for a website to arrange services for travelers.
+I wanted the entrepreneur to move beyond his passion for the idea and come up with basic model and some numbers.

 I am sharing it because I think it’s representative of a number of issues that an early stage team has to wrestle with as they translate their passion into plans for product and customer development.
 In particular: